freenas/freenas-docs/userguide/system.rst

 install an update.

-.. tip:: There is an option to view a prompt to save the system :ref:`save_config` configuration file before installing an update.
+.. tip:: There is an option to view a prompt to save the system :ref:`configuration file <saveconfig>` before installing an update.
    Click |ui-settings| and :guilabel:`Preferences`.
 Unset the :guilabel:`Hide "Save Configuration" Dialog Before Upgrade` option and click :guilabel:`UPDATE SETTINGS` to enable this prompt.